dtcenter/METplus/docs/Users_Guide/wrappers.rst

 **${METPLUS_REGRID_DICT}**

-Override default by setting any or all of:
+Override the MET default items for 'regrid.method', 'regrid.width', 'regrid.vld_thresh', 'regrid.shape', and 'regrid.to_grid' by setting any or all of:

 | :term:`GRID_STAT_REGRID_METHOD`
 | :term:`GRID_STAT_REGRID_WIDTH`
 | :term:`GRID_STAT_REGRID_VLD_THRESH`
 | :term:`GRID_STAT_REGRID_SHAPE`
+| :term:`GRID_STAT_REGRID_TO_GRID`
 |

 in the METplus configuration file::